austin3410/Gary/README.rst

 - ``DEPRICATED-subscribe.py`` - Replaced by Discord's Forum Channels.
 This featured allowed users to see channels that they were interested in and be hidden from ones they weren't.
 - ``DEPRICATED-yesno.py`` - Replaced by ``askgary.py``.
 This feature allowed users to @Gary with a Yes or No question which would be answered by Gary.
+- ``DEPRICATED-music.py`` - Replaced by ``wavelink_music.py``.
+This is the old FFMPEG based music cog.
+It should look and work nearly the same.
+Refer to the "FFMPEG Music" section.